$\texttt{skwdro}$: a library for Wasserstein distributionally robust machine learning: Abstract

 \section{Abstract}

 We present \texttt{skwdro}, a Python library for training robust machine learning models.
-The library is based on distributionally robust optimization using optimal transport distances.
-For ease of use, it features both \texttt{scikit-learn} compatible estimators for popular objectives, as well as a wrapper for \texttt{PyTorch} modules, enabling researchers and practitioners to use it in a wide range of models with minimal code changes.
-Its implementation relies on an entropic smoothing of the original robust objective in order to ensure maximal model flexibility.
-The library is available at \url{https://github.com/iutzeler/skwdro}.
+The library is based on distributionally robust optimization using {Wasserstein distances, popular in optimal transport and machine learning}s. {The goal of the library is to make the training of robust models easier for a wide audience by proposing a wrapper for PyTorch modules, enabling model loss' robustification with minimal code changes.
+It comes along with \texttt{scikit-learn} compatible estimators for some popular objectives.} The core of the implementation relies on an entropic smoothing of the original robust objective, in order to ensure maximal model flexibility.
+The library is available at \url{https://github.com/iutzeler/skwdro} and the documentation at \url{https://skwdro.readthedocs.io}.